vtsuperdarn/clustering_superdarn_data/README.md

 non-linear relationships or subtle probability distributions.

-This project applies DBSCAN and Gaussian Mixture Model to the data, and provides a library of various combinations of clustering algorithms and classification thresholds which can be used on SuperDARN data.
-Depending on what type of data the user wants to study, they can choose the tools and parameters that are most suitable.
+This project applies DBSCAN and Gaussian Mixture Model to the data, and provides a library with different models and classification thresholds which can be used on SuperDARN data.
+Depending on characteristics of the data the user wants to study, different models, parameters, and thresholds may be suitable.

 Google Summer of Code 2018 project link: